What Is A Reformed Baptist?

 - Carl F. H. Henry, Theologian, Publisher of Christianity Today

 - John Piper, Pastor, Theologian

 - Al Mohler, Theologian, President of Southern Seminary

 Although there are two Reformation-era Reformed Baptist confessions (1644 & 1689), Reformed Baptists do not always follow these confessions.
 Similarly, there are not many Reformed Baptist denominations.
 Many Reformed Baptists serve in churches where most of the members do not hold to Reformed theology.
-Personally, I go to a Southern Baptist church where most of the leadership is not Reformed.
+Personally, I attend to a Southern Baptist church where many in the church are not Reformed.
 However, other individual Baptist churches and denominations are exclusively Reformed.

 In sum, a Reformed Baptist is both Reformed in their understanding about theology and Baptist in their approach to the church.

 - Tim Challies on What It Means To Be Reformed.